spinnaker/dcd-spec/README.md

   yet think of a better solution.
 * Define how module injection of entire stages can work.
 * Define more flexible injection control.
+* Define how to conditionally inherit nested lists & maps.